Worldwide Guide to Women in Leadership

 1940-44 Leader of the Government-in-Exile from London (10.05-10.09)

-When her sister, Marie-Adelaide, abdicated, support for the monarchy was at an all-time low and it was made clear that, if the monarchy were to survive at all, Charlotte would have to remain above political affairs.
+When her sister, Marie-Adelaide, abdicated, support for the monarchy was at an all-time low and it was made clear that, if the monarchy were to survive at all, she would have to remain above political affairs.
 The Constitution was amended, limiting the monarch's formal powers.
 These acts restored the reputation of the monarchy, and in a referendum on 28.09 1919, 77.8% voted in favour of the monarchy.
 On 10.05 1940 the German Army invaded, and she went into exile with her family, determined to avoid capture by the Germans, and eventually settled in London, where the exile-government was already operating.
 She maintained contact with her people through regular radio broadcasts on the BBC.
 The years following the war were marked by a period of reconstruction, during which the Grand Duchess symbolised the solidarity of the Luxembourg people.
 She made numerous official visits abroad, promoting her small nation's position on the international stage.
 During the 1950s, she sold off many of the family's properties in Germany, including Biebrich Palace in Wiesbaden and Hohenburg Castle in Bavaria, reinforcing Luxembourg's position as the permanent home of the grand-ducal family.
 In 1961 her son, Jean, was appointed regent and in 1964 she abdicated in his favour.
 Married to Prince Felix de Bourbon-Parma (1893-1970), and mother of six children.
 She lived (1896-1985).

 Queen Soraya Shah